-Prerequisites: Chemistry lower core, CHE 234, 235L, 352 and 353L.
-Pre- or co-requisites: CHE 354 and 355L.
+Prerequisites: Chemistry lower core, with grades of "C" or better in CHE 234, 235L, 352 and 353L.
+Prerequisite or corequisites: CHE 354 and 355L.
 This course is designed to cover many of the topics discussed in Organic Chemistry I and II in more depth.
 Topics may include the general study of organic reaction mechanisms including Eyring plots, Hammond's postulate, Curtin-Hammett principle, isotope effects and acid-base catalysis; conformational control; stereoelectronics; Hückel molecular orbital theory; pericyclic reactions; aromaticity; free-radical species and reactions; nucleophilic substitutions; eliminations; additions; multi-step synthetic strategies; retrosynthetic strategies; and natural product synthesis.
 In addition, the student is expected to develop literature research skills by preparing and presenting a project involving the total synthesis of a naturally occurring compound or a topic of current interest.
-Lecture only. (\spring semester)
+Lecture only. (spring semester)